-- Cough and sneeze into your elbow, or cover them with a tissue and immediately wash or sanitize your hands.
+- Cough and sneeze into your elbow, or cover your mouth and nose with a tissue.
+Immediately wash or sanitize your hands afterward.

-- Wash your hands after you cough or sneeze, and frequently.
+- Wash your hands frequently, especially after you cough or sneeze.

-- Use hand sanitizer with 60% alcohol when you can’t wash.
+- Use hand sanitizer with at least 60% alcohol when you can’t wash your hands.

-- Clean surfaces at home like doorknobs, light switches, counters, tables and faucets.
+- Clean high-tough surfaces often at home, including doorknobs, light switches, counters, tables and faucets.
 Don’t forget to clean your phone and tablets, too.

 According to the CDC, there is a right way to wash your hands.
 This is how it should be done, according to their hand-washing website: